knightedcodemonkey/css/docs/how-it-works.md

 - Unknown/modern at-rules (e.g., `@scope`) are passed through as written; we do not strip or reorder them.
 - If you need polyfills for non-supporting browsers, add a follow-on CSS transform step; we leave them intact.

+## Optional specificity boosts

+If you need to raise specificity for targeted selectors, you can supply a Lightning CSS visitor via the `specificityBoost` option (available in both the helper and loader).
+We compose your visitor with any existing `lightningcss.visitor` you provide; order of rules stays the same.

 ## What to expect

 - Cascade behavior should match running the same module graph in a bundler that respects import order.